Document Classification on NLP | Towards AI

 Step Six: The function applied to s differs based on the objective of the model, but because this model is interested in document binary classification, I applied a final linear layer to the vector s, which returns a singular value p, the probability of belonging to class 1.

 That’s it as far as prediction goes, everything past this model architecture is basic Deep Learning practices.
-The fun part about this model is that not only are we given a prediction, but the vector of α values represents the importance of each corresponding word in a given sentence.
+The fun part about this model is that not only are we given a prediction, but also the vector of α values represents the importance of each corresponding word in a given sentence.

 To test how it works, I put together a little frontend component to interact with the model.
 A user simply needs to enter the text of a film review, and the user is returned the probability of positivity as well as a visual depiction as to how important each word in the review is.
 The code for launching this interface as well as the model training is all available at my Github.
 Here are screenshots from the two reviews that I tried.

 I’m sorry to break the hearts of recruiters everywhere, but I’m not looking for frontend dev jobs — I prefer to stick with Machine Learning.
-The model was very sure about the predictions, which is awesome, but more interesting to me is the words that the model chose as important.
+The model was very sure about the predictions, which is awesome, but more interesting thing to me is the words that the model chose as important.
 It looks like it knew to use entertaining and bad to make predictions, and therefore weighted these words significantly more than the rest of the sentence.

 Attention is an effective way to improve the predictive power of a model, and it is really interesting to see what words the model deems useful.
 I hope that after reading this, you’ll consider implementing attention into your model to boost both prediction and inference.